Dwijottam-Dutta/TextStorm/README.md

 ### <b>Top Features</b>
 - Desktop Feel
+- Over powered customization
 - Mac window type interface for easier output
-- File Rename with custom file extentions
+- File Rename with custom file extensions
 - Save file for half edited file in cloud
 - Custom fonts for editing
+- Battery Indicator for ease while in full screen mode
 - Editing/Viewing Mode feature for presentation

 -> YOU WOULD BE GETTING MORE IDEA IF YOU START USING IT